matterholt/triviaGame/notes/project_README.md

 # triviaGame_g2i

-There are 3 components that are depicted in the wire-frame.
+There are 3 pages that are depicted in the wire-frame.

 Start / Intro

 Question page

 Results

+## questions

+- from the API the text has characters that are unreadable

 ## User Stories